- Search The Registry

 - My Account

 He was born James Cleveland Owens in Danville, Alabama.
 He competed in interscholastic track meets while attending high school, excelling in the running broad jump, the 100-yard dash, and the 220-yard dash.
-He was educated at Ohio State University a member of the University's track squad in 1935, he established a world record of 26 ft 8 in. for the running broad jump; the next year he set a new world record of 10.2 sec for the 100-meter dash.
+He attended Ohio State University and was a member of the University's track squad.
+In 1935, he established a world record of 26 ft 8 in. for the running broad jump; the next year he set a new world record of 10.2 sec for the 100-meter dash.

 A member of the U. S. track team in the 1936 Olympic Games, held in Berlin, Owens won four gold medals.
 He won the 100-meter dash in 10.3 sec, equaling the Olympic record; set a new Olympic and world record of 20.7 sec. in the 200-meter dash; and won the running broad jump with a leap of 26 ft 5– in., setting a new Olympic record.
 He was also a member of the U. S. 400-meter relay team that year, which set a new Olympic and world record of 39.8 sec.
 Despite Owens's outstanding athletic performance, German leader Adolph Hitler refused to acknowledge his Olympic victories because Owens was Black.
 Also, president Roosevelt only invited white athletes from the team to the White House upon returning to America.